wkaisertexas/wkaisertexas.github.io/src/content/blog/custom-optimization-passes.md

 ## Python

 - Replacing `os.path.join(os.path.dirname(__file__), "../param/State_Machine.yaml")` with pathlib (need to ask ChatGPT to make a custom script for this one)
+- Use `vermin` to determine if the minimum python version listed makes sense

 ## C++